abhinag007/Personal-Assistant/JARVIS_Development_Plan.md

 - **Testing:** a generated tool passes its own test, registers as an MCP server, and is reusable; **self-modification red-team** (generated tool cannot touch secrets/network unapproved, cannot write to core); background brain respects resource caps; proposals never auto-act (always staging + ask); self-restart health-check triggers rollback on a deliberately broken update; grounding test (it says "not sure" instead of inventing on unknown facts).

 ### Phase 4 — Reach Out: Mobile, Devices, Autostart
-*Spec: §10, §28, §36, §2, §15*
+*Spec: §10 (full 2-way — minimal channel already bootstrapped in Phase 2), §28, §36, §2, §15*
 - **Goal:** it reaches you anywhere and extends into the machine/devices — all approval-gated.
-- **Build:** 2-way mobile (ntfy/Telegram) with authed inbound commands + tap approvals; presence detection routing; OS/device control (WiFi/Bluetooth/audio/apps) with propose-then-approve; device awareness/inventory; autostart-on-boot + watchdog; pause + mic mute.
+- **Build:** **2-way mobile via a free Telegram bot** (created through @BotFather, token in vault) — outbound alerts, inbound commands, and tap-button approvals, with the chat ID **allowlisted so only your account can command it**; presence detection routing (local vs phone); OS/device control (WiFi/Bluetooth/audio/apps) with propose-then-approve; device awareness/inventory; autostart-on-boot + watchdog; pause + mic mute. *(ntfy.sh kept as a no-chat-app fallback.)*
-- **Done when:** away from the PC you get notified, can command and approve from your phone, it knows your connected devices, and it launches on boot and self-recovers.
+- **Done when:** away from the PC you get a Telegram notification, can command and approve from Telegram, it knows your connected devices, and it launches on boot and self-recovers.
-- **Testing:** inbound command auth (only your device controls it); approve-from-phone completes a gated action; presence correctly routes local vs phone; new-capability activation requires approval; boots on restart and watchdog restarts it after a kill; pause halts and resumes cleanly.
+- **Testing:** **Telegram inbound auth** — only your allowlisted chat ID controls the bot, a stranger messaging it is ignored; approve-from-Telegram completes a gated action; presence correctly routes local vs phone; free-tier rate limits are never a problem at one-user volume; new-capability activation requires approval; boots on restart and watchdog restarts it after a kill; pause halts and resumes cleanly.

 ### Phase 5 — Go Local (privacy cutover)
 *Spec: §1 swap, §20 tune, §2A.5 swap*